Affordable Internet in Washington, DC

 Lifeline Program

-The Lifeline program continues to operate under the FCC’s Universal Service Fund.
-It provides a monthly discount (generally $9.25) on phone or broadband service for eligible low-income households, with increased support of up to $25 for Tribal areas ([en.wikipedia.org](https://en.wikipedia.org/wiki/Universal_Service_Fund?utm_source=openai)).
+The Lifeline program continues under the FCC’s Universal Service Fund.
+It provides a monthly discount (generally up to $9.25) on phone or broadband service for eligible low-income households, with increased support for qualifying Tribal areas.
+In DC, some providers also offer discounted wireline telephone options that can help keep essential connectivity within reach.

 Community Initiatives in Washington, DC